 As completely counterintuitive as this is for most of us, it works.
 The more you are willing to agree with your child’s feelings while calmly holding on to the boundary, the easier it will be for her to release her resistance and move on.
 How can your child continue to fight when you won’t stop agreeing with her?
 This parenting “white-flag” of empathy will miraculously dissolve the tension for both of you.

 d) If your child still does not comply for whatever reason, follow through by taking her hand (literally or figuratively).
 “You’re having a hard time coming upstairs to brush your teeth, so I’m going to help you.”
-You calmly take her hand or pick her up, and then perhaps you add, “Thank you for letting me know you needed help.”
+You take her hand or pick her up, and then maybe you add, “Thank you for letting me know you needed help.”

 (Photo by Natesh Ramamsamy on Flickr)